Wax Resist Tips | Protect – Decorate – Design

 Laguna Premium Wax Resist for Pottery

-This is another non-toxic option with great brushing consistency, strong repellant strength, and quick drying time.
-But what makes this Ceramic Supply Wax resist stand out is the blue tint so you know where you have applied it.
+This is another non-toxic option with consistent brushing, strong repellency, and a quick drying time.
+But what makes this Ceramic Supply Wax resist stand out is the blue tint, so you know where you have applied it.
 The wax fires off in the kiln.

 To Summarize

-Wax resists can be used to make creative and intricate patterns on pottery and give it a neat look.
-It is also used as an important part of protecting your pottery in the Glazing process.
+Wax resist can be used to create intricate patterns on pottery and give it a neat look.
+It is also an important part of protecting your pottery during the Glazing process.
 From decorating to protecting your pottery, having Wax resist is a must for your studio.
-After finding the wax resist that works best for you, get creative, and protect your pottery too.
+After finding the wax resist that works best for you, get creative and protect your pottery, too.